maldun/Python-HPC/source/Program.rst

    because all operations are independent anyway, than within a for loop where the compiler/interpreter doesn't know if there are operations
    which could be possible connected.
+   There are other benefits (see for example the functional programming HOWTO in Python [#]_ .

 * *Object oriented programming* is (dear computer scientists, don't send me hatemail) more a way to organize your data, and program